Re+4RM at US Bank

 CategoryCommercial Real Estate, Community Planning,

-The goal of this project is to Create generational wealth for BIPOC small business owners by equitable redevelopment of a site that was damage in the civil unrest due to the murder of George Floyd by Minneapolis police.
+The goal of this project is to Create generational wealth for BIPOC small business owners by equitable redevelopment of a site that was damaged in the civil unrest due to the murder of George Floyd by Minneapolis police.

 After the damage, US Bank decided not to reopen the branch.
 Redesign worked to convince US Bank to donate the building to a community organization, and then applied and was selected to be the recipient of this donation in the subsequent RFP.